Comedy is easy, getting murdered is easier.

 Martin Landau is respected ophthalmologist Judah Rosenthal, whose affair with the fiery Dolores (Anjelica Huston) threatens to disrupt his family life when Dolores, uh, threatens to disrupt his family life, if Judah will not confess his affair to his wife (Clair Bloom).

-The great thing about Woody Allen is that he always asks the “big” questions.
-Even his comedies explore these big questions, shot through the prism of dark humor.
+The great thing about Woody Allen is that he always asks the “big” questions in his films.
+Even his comedies explore these biggies, shot through the prism of dark humor.
 Through his Levy footage, Allen the writer explores the metaphysical nature of love and morality, even as events unfold in the movie to reflect Levy’s musings.
 (And on a side note, I love the way all Allen’s characters are smart.
 Not only displayed through their dialogue, but when we walk into any of their houses, we see their massive bookcases filled with books.
 I love that!
 How did this writer-director-star ever flourish in an industry – in a world – intent on catering to the Great Unwashed?
 CRIMES AND MISDEMEANORS was nominated for numerous Academy, Golden Globes and BAFTA awards; the first film to win the 2010 20/20 Award for Best Picture, Best Screenplay and Best Supporting Actor; numerous other awards and nominations coming its way.
 Score one for Team Smart.)